egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 -  **Font Management**: Load and render custom fonts.
 -  **Bouyancy Estimation**: The bouyant forces under the boat is computed dynamically to compute the absolute torque and forces that orient and move the boat when wave hits.

+## 🎯 How to Execute:
+- copy the exe folder to your computer
+- run the .exe